Steel Curtain (roller coaster): Ride experience

 Immediately after leaving the station, the train climbs a 220 ft lift hill, which is angled 50 degrees off the ground.
-The ascent up the hill is occasionally accompanied with the Styx song "Renegade".
+The ascent up the hill is occasionally accompanied by the Styx song "Renegade".
 The lift hill uses a variable speed drive.
 The train climbs most of the lift hill relatively slowly, speeding up near the top after it has passed several sensors.
-After cresting the hill, it dips slightly and veers left into the world's tallest inversion, a 197 ft "Drachen Fire Dive Drop" (named for the now-demolished Drachen Fire).
+After cresting the hill, it dips slightly and veers left into the world's tallest inversion, a 197 ft "Drachen Fire Dive Drop" (named for the defunct Drachen Fire).
 The train drops 205 ft out of the inversion.
 It then banks sharply left, reaching a point close to the ground and traveling back toward the station.
-It veers left again and enters a banana roll, an element named after its characteristic shape, that inverts riders twice and raises the train to its second-highest point off the ground.
+It veers left again and enters a banana roll, an element named after its characteristic shape, which raises the train to its second-highest point off the ground.

 Riders descend low to the ground once more into a small airtime hill heading back toward the first drop, entering a sea serpent element with two more inversions.
 This is followed by an airtime hill and the coaster's sixth inversion, a dive loop that turns the train 180 degrees and sends it back toward the station.
 After a brief straightaway, riders experience a weightlessness maneuver in a zero-g stall inversion, sometimes referred to as a top gun stall.
 This inversion travels over Kennywood's lagoon, a National Historic Landmark.
-The coaster's finale follows, with the train entering a corkscrew and cutback in short succession, completing the eighth and ninth inversions respectively.
+The coaster's finale follows, with the train entering a corkscrew and cutback in short succession, completing the last two inversions.
 The cutback ends with a slight jump up onto the final brake run, where the train makes its way back into the station.

 Reception

 At a preview event for the ride in 2019, Cam Heyward of the Pittsburgh Steelers said: "You just want to be a part of something like this and to be a Steeler ride inside Pittsburgh it's just unbelievable."
-A reporter for WGN-TV wrote: "What’s really special about this coaster is how they were able to fit a ride that takes you upside down so many times into this space.
+A reporter for WGN-TV wrote: "What's really special about this coaster is how they were able to fit a ride that takes you upside down so many times into this space.
 The ride goes back and forth through itself so many times.
-It’s remarkable."
+It's remarkable."
 Arthur Levine of USA Today wrote: "Except for one brief pop out of my seat, there were scarcely any negative-G sensations.
 This is a thrill machine designed for intense speed, tight turns and inversions."
-Amusement Today's annual Golden Ticket Awards ranked Steel Curtain as the Best New Roller Coaster of 2019.
+Amusement Today's annual Golden Ticket Awards awarded Steel Curtain the title of Best New Roller Coaster of 2019.